kaycebasques/kayce.basqu.es/src/blog/ancestors.md

 ancestor.
 E.g. my grandpa had 5 kids; those 5 kids produced 9 grandkids; those 9 grandkids produced 3 great-grandkids (so far); 17 descendants in total.

-Over the last few days, I've been getting a big kick out of thinking about the situation in reverse, from the perspective of the descendant.
-Here's a quote from *Genes: A Very Short Introduction* by Jonathan Slack:
+Over the last few days, I've been having fun thinking about the situation in reverse, from the perspective of the descendant.
+Here's a quote from *Genes:
+A Very Short Introduction* by Jonathan Slack:

 > Also, when considering 'roots', some of the basic mathematics of inheritance
 > needs to be borne in mind.
 With fully random matings the number of your